Quantum Kernel Methods under Scrutiny: A Benchmarking Study: Results

 \subsection{Influence of Hyperparameters}

 To gain a deeper understanding of model performance, it is essential to study the influence of respective hyperparameters.
-In this regard, the analysis of the importance of individual hyperparameters for optimizing a given objective function (in this work the five-fold cross-validation scores) helps with effective model tuning by highlighting critical hyperparameters.
+In this regard, the analysis of the importance of individual hyperparameters for optimizing the five-fold cross-validation scores helps with effective model tuning.
 Moreover, knowing which hyperparameters are more influential provides insights into how the model behaves and can reveal how robust it is to small changes.
-We compute these hyperparameter importances using ``fANOVA''---a random forest-based algorithm implemented in Optuna~\cite{hutter2014}.
+We compute these hyperparameter importances as implemented in Optuna~\citep{hutter2014}.
 Here, the sum of the individual importance values is normalized to one and higher values imply that the associated parameters are more important.
 For the regression tasks, we analyze the \ce{NH3}-PES dataset as well as the Friedman and QFMNIST datasets with five features, respectively.
 For classification, we consider all datasets within the two curves diff and hidden manifold diff families, i.e., we consider $D, m=2,\ldots,20$.
 In both cases we investigate various model configurations in terms of encoding circuits, kernel type and QKM.
 Here, we always impose that $n_{\mathrm{qubits}}$ can only take values that are integer multiples of the number of features of the respective dataset with a maximum of $n_{\text{qubits}}^{\text{max}}=15$.